JuozasA/train-monitoring-app/monitoring-app/README.md

 ## How to run

-1. Clone the repository: `git clone https://github.com/Demo-AI-Edge-Crazy-Train/train-monitoring-app.git`
+1. Clone the repository: `git clone https://github.com/Demo-AI-Edge-Crazy-Train/train-monitoring app.git`
 2. Navigate to the project directory: `cd monitoring-app`
 3. Update the `application.properties` file with the appropriate values.
 4. Run the application: `./mvnw clean quarkus:dev`